yandex-cloud/docs/en/application-load-balancer/concepts/application-load-balancer.md

 For instructions on viewing statistics, see [{#T}](../operations/application-load-balancer-get-stats.md).

 {% if product == "yandex-cloud" %}

 ## Logging {#logging}

-When creating a load balancer, a log group is created for it in {{ cloud-logs-full-name }}.
+When creating a load balancer, a log group is created for it.
 This log group is used to write messages about incoming requests.
 You can view the logs in the management console.
 A complete list of parameters is shown in the [log reference](../logs-ref.md).

-You can set up log processing using {{ sf-full-name }}.
-To do this, create a [trigger for {{ cloud-logs-name }}](../../functions/concepts/trigger/cloudlogs-trigger.md) with the log group ID and a [function](../../functions/concepts/function.md) to be called by the trigger, with the message processing logic.

-{% note warning %}

-Currently, you can get the ID of the load balancer's log group and [create a trigger](../../functions/operations/trigger/cloudlogs-trigger-create.md) with this ID through the {{ yandex-cloud }} [CLI](../../cli/) or API only.

-{% endnote %}

-For an example of log processing, see the [{#T}](../tutorials/logging.md) use case.
+Follow the [{#T}](../tutorials/logging.md) tutorial to set up log processing in {{ sf-full-name }}.

 {% endif %}